mahelhelou/coiny-app/README.md

 ## Errors & Bugs

 List of errors and bugs while I design or develop this project, and how I solved them.

+## Knowledge I Gained

+### The Different Goals of Landing Pages

+1. Generate brand awareness
+2. Boost sales for enterprise customers
+3. Build an email list from lead generation techniques
+4. Educate your audience in some way?

+You should determine what outcome you’re looking for before you start designing your page.

+Understand your buyer persona!
+That is: speaking to their pain points, needs, and viewpoints.